 How did you get into your current pursuits of speaking, editing and writing?

-After talking my way into a Bachelor of Arts degree in Music and Zoology at Sydney University in 1978, I talked my way into the Australian Museum where I worked as a technical writer, was co-author of three scientific catalogues, and editor of scientific publications.
+After talking my way into a Bachelor of Arts degree in Music and Zoology at Sydney University in 1978, I got a job at the Australian Museum where I worked as a technical writer, was co-author of three scientific catalogues, and editor of scientific publications.
 I then took a diploma in book editing and publishing at Macleay College in Sydney and graduated with distinction.
-Shortly after moving to Canada in 1994, I launched a freelance business in writing and editing, and then added speaking and storytelling to the mix.
+Shortly after moving to Canada in 1994, I launched a freelance business in writing and editing, and added speaking and storytelling to the mix.

 How important is “WORDS .
 STORIES .
 CONVERSATIONS” in what you do?

-As obvious as it is now, it took me a while to figure out those things are at the core of everything I do.
-Whichever pursuits or projects I am involved in, words, stories and conversations are how I connect with people and move them to build bridges within and with each other.
+It took me a while to figure out those things are at the core of everything I do.
+Whichever pursuits or projects I am involved in, I use words, stories and conversations to connect with people and move them to build bridges within and with each other.

 Is it hard to juggle all your many pursuits?